-Best Prime Day External Hard Drive Deals 2020: HDDs and SSDs | Digital Trends
+Best Prime Day External Hard Drive Deals: Last Chance to Save | Digital Trends

 - Mac fan?
 Here are all the best Prime Day MacBook deals

 One of the main reasons to choose an external hard drive over, or in addition to, the cloud is its portability.
 Lots of great drives are meant to stay at your home or your office, but if you’re looking for one to take with you where you go, there are some things to consider.
 External hard drives can vary greatly in size and weight; the smaller ones with the most capacity tend to be, you guessed it, the most expensive.
-Part of this consideration is durability; no drive lasts forever, and lots of contemporary drives come with rugged casings to protect them against damage, SSD, without those moving parts, tends to stand up better to impact damage than HDD.
+Part of this consideration is durability; no drive lasts forever, and lots of contemporary drives come with rugged casings to protect them against damage.
+SSDs, without those moving parts, tends to stand up better to impact damage than HDD.

 Another consideration is security.
 How sensitive is the data you are backing up and transferring?
 If the answer to this question is anything but “not very” you’ll want to consider encryption, either through software or the device’s hardware.
 You can get software that’s compatible with most drives, but if you want to step up your security, get a drive with hardware encryption.
 If security is a top concern, you can even look at drives with physical security systems.